micahvandegrift/micahvandegrift.github.io/impact.md

  * Linked to from [EarlyAmericanists.com](http://earlyamericanists.com/2013/08/18/the-week-in-early-american-history-31/), a group blog by early career historians

 DIY Library Culture and the Academy.
-Ford, E., Leeder, K., Dorney, E., & Vandegrift, M. Accepted presentation for the *Association of College and Research Libraries*, Indianapolis.
-In the Library with the Lead Pipe. http://www.inthelibrarywiththeleadpipe.org/2013/diy-library-culture/
+Ford, E., Leeder, K., Dorney, E., & **Vandegrift, M.** Panel presented at the *Association of College and Research Libraries*, Indianapolis. *In the Library with the Lead Pipe*. http://www.inthelibrarywiththeleadpipe.org/2013/diy-library-culture/

+  * Mentioned in [Library Journal's ACRL 2013 Preview](http://lj.libraryjournal.com/2013/02/shows-events/acrl-2013-preview-indy-scholars/#_)
   * Honorable mention for Best Panel in the [ACRL 2013 Peoples Choice Awards](http://www.acrl.ala.org/acrlinsider/archives/category/conferences/acrl-2013)
-  * Mentioned in [Library Journal's ACRL 2013 Preview](http://lj.libraryjournal.com/2013/02/shows-events/acrl-2013-preview-indy-scholars/#_)
-  * Inspired a contentious blog post, [DIY vs. STARTUP: Choose your flavor of change](http://chronicle.com/blognetwork/theubiquitouslibrarian/2013/04/14/diy-vs-startup-choose-your-flavor-of-change/) on The Chronicle of Higher Educations's *Ubiquitious Librarian* blog, by Brian Mathews, Associate Dean for Learning & Outreach at Virginia Tech.
+  * Inspired a contentious blog post, [DIY vs. STARTUP: Choose your flavor of change](http://chronicle.com/blognetwork/theubiquitouslibrarian/2013/04/14/diy-vs-startup-choose-your-flavor-of-change/), on The Chronicle of Higher Educations's *Ubiquitious Librarian* blog, by Brian Mathews, Associate Dean for Learning & Outreach at Virginia Tech
   *  Responding to Brian Mathews, Meredith Farkas, author of popular librarian blog *Information Wants to be Free*, wrote [DIY vs. Startup, or false dichotomies and labels.](http://meredith.wolfwater.com/wordpress/2013/04/24/diy-vs-startup-or-false-dichotomies-and-labels/)

 The Digital Public Library of America: Details, the Librarian Response